boson-php/docs/05.webview-apis/battery-api.md

 ```

 <note>
-For non-mobile devices the charging status is always <code>true</code>
+For non-mobile devices the charging status is always `true`
 </note>

 ## Charging Time